Behodler/pyrotokens3/README.md

 Therefore an arbitrary additional fee should be levied on the loan so that the amount repaid exceeds the borrowed amount.
 This difference will be reflected as a higher redeem rate.
 The fee can be arbitrary and small such as 1%.
 The reason the percentage isn't important, as alluded to, is because the loan duration will determine the true annual interest rate.
 1% of the debt paid back on a 100 day loan is a lot more than 1% per annum.
 If 3 successive 100 day loans are repaid, that allows for the same capital to be borrowed and repaid 3 times in one year.
 The total interest paid into the protocol is 1% of the debt multiplied by 3.
 Therefore a fixed arbitrary percentage has the effect of a floating market rate because of the duration dynamics inherent to pyroloans.
 The means that with a simple algorithm with analogous properties to a constant product AMM, we get an interest rate market for free without introducing complex algorithms.

 ## Putting it all together: Pyroloans heal credit markets
-Pyroloans offer an opportunity to derive yield on otherwise dormant pyroToken reserves.
+Pyroloans offer an opportunity to derive yield on otherwise dormant PyroToken reserves.
 The mechanism of interest rate calculation implies that in the long run, the yield generated will match the very best DeFi has to offer to that particular PyroToken.
 For instance, if the best return on PyroWeth is to stake it on Sushi and that doing so yields a return of 30% APY, then the interest rate on PyroWeth loans will rise to approach 30% APY as borrowers deposit their loans on Sushi.
 This gives Behodler the benefit of chasing the best yields without having to make informed governance decisions and without introducing protocol risk to PyroTokens.
 The Behodler community can decide how much locked capital to put to work by calibrating the aggregate debt target.
 The smart contracts will then set K such that total loans adjust to meet the target.
 Again no external protocol risk is introduced.
 On a practical note, PyroTokens3 will be governed by a purpose built microDAO similar to LimboDAO.
 The microDAO will then be owned and controlled by one of the minions of MorgothDAO (Gothmog, king of the Balrogs, seems fitting in my opinion).
-Finally, unlike traditional crypto loan defaults which undermine the market for collateral, pyroToken loan defaults actually boost demand for both the base token and the pyroToken, and by extension all the holders of the collateral.
+Finally, unlike traditional crypto loan defaults which undermine the market for collateral, PyroToken loan defaults actually boost demand for both the base token and the PyroToken, and by extension all the holders of the collateral.
 Pyroloans are the first debt markets to sustainably offer positive counterpressure to market downturns.

 ## A final word on external AMMs
 While trading of PyroTokens on external AMMs is an excellent source of redeem rate growth, the advent of Pyroloans means that Behodler can generate all the growth PyroTokens need without external assistance.
 However, PyroToken weaves of LP tokens are still very useful for automining and so the strategy of listing PyroToken weaves on Limbo will still be a dominant ecosystem strategy going forward.